 Uber drivers use their own cars and they carry their own insurance.
 Uber itself also carries rideshare insurance.
 Whether you are injured while riding in an Uber or are injured when your own vehicle is involved in an accident that’s caused by an Uber will play an important role in determining which insurance policy or policies will kick in.
 Take into consideration these three primary situations:

-> Are you following this?
+Are you following this?
 It’s somewhat new territory for everyone, and it can definitely get confusing and complex.
-That’s why, if a car accident that involves an Uber in any capacity injured you, seek skilled legal counsel from the Hughey Law Firm.
+That’s why, if you been in an Uber related accident or if your Uber driver injured you in any way, seek skilled legal counsel from the Hughey Law Firm.

-> South Carolina law looks at all car accidents through the same legal lens, which means that the basic element at issue—whether it involves an Uber or not—is negligence.
+South Carolina law looks at all car accidents through the same legal lens, which means that the basic element at issue—whether it involves an Uber or not—is negligence.
 Whose negligence caused the accident?
 In short, negligence refers to a party’s failure to use appropriate care.
 Four elements are necessary to bring a successful car accident claim against an Uber driver (or any driver) in South Carolina:

 This is pretty standard stuff as far as car accidents go, and it applies to car accidents that involve Ubers.